neondatabase/website/content/docs/extensions/pgrag.md

 ---

-## What's included in typical RAG pipeline?
+## What's included in a RAG pipeline?

 There are two main stages in a RAG pipeline: